vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/092/01_pari_suvAno.md

 title = "01"

 +++
-The injunc sarji would probably be better tr. “has been sent surging,” per IH.
+The injunc sarji would probably be better tr. “has been sent surging,” per Ian Hollenbaugh.

 In c ā́pac chlókam indriyám seems illuminated by X.94.1 (one of the pressing stone hymns) ślókaṃ ghóṣam bhárathéndrāya “you bear your signal-call, your cry to Indra.”
 The ślóka- ‘signal call’ is the audible sign to Indra that soma is being prepared for him; in our passage I assume that the noisy journey of the soma after the filtering produces this ślóka-, just as the noise of the pressing stones in X.94.1 serves that purpose.